AnkurSheel/ankursheel_website/src/ankursheel_website/input/posts/2020/2020-07-25-secure-aws-root-account-create-admin-user-access-billing/secure-aws-root-account-create-admin-user-access-billing.md

 First login as the root user

-## Enable Access to Billing Informations for IAM users
+## Enable Access to Billing Information for IAM users

 On the navigation bar, choose the account name and click on _My Account_.